Julian Nagelsmann set to be sacked as Bayern Munich head coach with Thomas Tuchel to be appointed

 Bayern Munich are set to sack under-fire boss Julian Nagelsmann; Thomas Tuchel has been out of work since being sacked by Chelsea in September; Tuchel has been living in Munich for some weeks

-Julian Nagelsmann is on the verge of being sacked by Bayern Munich, with Thomas Tuchel set to take over from him, according to Sky in Germany.
+Julian Nagelsmann will be sacked by Bayern Munich on Friday with Thomas Tuchel set to take over from him, according to Sky in Germany.

 The Bundesliga champions are struggling domestically this season and lie second behind Borussia Dortmund.

-Nagelsmann, who hasn't been at the training ground this week, will meet with Bayern bosses on Friday when he will be officially informed of the decision.
+Nagelsmann, who hasn't been at the training ground this week, is understood to be about to lose his job because of the lack of development of individuals and his playing style since he took charge in 2021.

 Tuchel, 49, has been out of work since being sacked by the Stamford Bridge club in September under the new ownership of Todd Boehly.